NainJp/APlayKit-Android/README.md

 ### Handling User Action Callbacks

-Your app can receive user action about APlay oparation:
+Your app can receive user action about APlay operation:

 - Result of voice input with text
 - Event of quick response